Galvarino Apablaza: Arrest and extradition proceedings

-Apablaza was accused of being the intellectual author of the murder of Jaime Guzmán and the kidnapping of Cristián Edwards.
-At the request of the Chilean Justice, an Interpol arrest warrant was issued against him in June 2004.

-No concrete news of him had been heard until November 29, 2004, when in a special operation by the Argentine police, he was arrested in the town of Moreno, of Buenos Aires province, where he lived under the false name of "Héctor Daniel Mondaca" for several years with his partner, the Chilean journalist Paula Chahín, who was employed in the Secretariat of Media of the Presidency, and his three sons of Argentine nationality.
+At the request of Chilean justice authorities, an Interpol arrest warrant was issued against Apablaza in June 2004.
+On November 29, 2004, in a special operation by the Argentine police, he was arrested in the town of Moreno, Buenos Aires Province, where he had been living for several years under the false name "Héctor Daniel Mondaca" alongside his partner, Chilean journalist Paula Chahín — an employee in the Presidential Media Secretariat — and their three Argentine-born children.